mThunderbird/Procedural-Dungeon-Generation-/README.md

 ---

-## ⚙️ How It Works
+## How It Works

 1. **Room Generation**
    - Create random-width rectangles at the origin.
 2. **Spreading**
    - Iteratively move rooms outwards until no collisions remain.
 3. **Role Assignment**
-   - Calculate each room’s distance to center; assign Spawn/Event/Default/Boss.
+   - Calculate each room’s distance to the centre; assign Spawn/Event/Default/Boss.
 4. **Pruning**
    - Randomly delete a subset of default rooms to add variety.
 5. **Connectivity**